team-avesta/avesta-learning-platform/public/markdown/oops/lesson-1-exercise-3.md

-## Exercise 2: Restaurant Menu Management
+## Exercise 3: Hospital Patient Management

 ### Requirements:
-A restaurant menu contains multiple dishes.
-Each dish has a name, price, category (starter, main course, dessert), and availability status.
-Dishes should have behaviors to mark them as available or unavailable.
+A hospital manages patient records.
+Each patient has a name, age, medical record number (MRN), and current status (admitted, discharged).
+Patients can be admitted or discharged based on their status.

 ## How to Approach These Exercises